-Throughout years 1 and 2, a campaign to increase domestic workers' affiliation directed at domestic workers and their employers will be launched (Output 2.2).
+Throughout years 1 and 2, a campaign for raising awareness towards domestic workers' rights and the importance of their affiliation to the social security scheme, directed at their employers will be launched (Output 2.2).
 The aim of the campaign is to contribute to social change as promoted by all programme activities.
 UN Women will be responsible for the design and implementation of the campaign.
 The involved PUNOs recognize UN Women's expertise and verified experience in running successful national campaigns on preventing violence against women, and consequently agreed that UN Women will lead this Output.